The Most Awesome Salon/Spa Financial Report Ever

 STEP THREE: Run your Balance Sheet for the same month-end date as your Profit & Loss Statement and answer these questions:

-Here’s my challenge to you: If you’re one of many owners that doesn’t monitor or understand the story that your Balance Sheet is telling, consider this your financial literacy wake-up call.
+Here’s our challenge to you: If you’re one of many owners that doesn’t monitor or understand the story that your Balance Sheet is telling, consider this your financial literacy wake-up call.

 Yes, monitoring the financial health of your salon/spa is as important as monitoring your blood pressure, heart rate, diet, and general physical condition.